 Larry Elder ( I and IT)

 Larry Elder is a syndicated black conservative talk show host.
 Black people pulling themselves up by their bootstraps is the center of most of his philosophy.
 However, he has utilized quotas and Affirmative Action to get into Brown University and accept many jobs in radio and television.
-When asked on ask how he can now be against Affirmative Action after utilizing it to get into school, Elders replies that he would not have gone to Brown University, but he would have gone to another less prestigious university.
+When asked how he can now be against Affirmative Action after utilizing it, Elders replies that he would not have gone to Brown University, but he would have gone to another less prestigious university.

 Elder is an example of a person who was given government help (IT- Space) and was able to self-develop to an Orange level of consciousness (I-Space) but lost the WE-space connection to other black people.
-Larry Elder may not be acutely aware of how he could be using his influence to help other black people or convince white people to support government programs, but he should not be belittling programs he has used himself.
+Larry Elder may not be acutely aware of how he could be using his influence to help other black people, but he should not be belittling programs he has used himself.
 That is not to say other aspects of his message are helpful to black and white people alike.
 Unfortunately, he loses credibility with his stance on Affirmative Action, thus keeping people from taking the rest of his message seriously.

-The point of the article was not to belittle a solution to racial inequality, the point of the article is understanding the limitations of each type of solution.
+The point of the article was not to belittle a solution to racial inequality, and one should understand the limitations of each type of solution.
 Personal development ultimately prepares you to take advantage of government help.
 Community solidarity keeps successful people connected to the community to help the less fortunate not fall through the cracks.
 The solutions “inter-are” and people should keep that perspective.